 KATRINA HURRICANE DISASTER

-AKC Delegate-Judge reports HSUS not releasing dogs to rescue groups, animals taken to kill shelters, donated crates, supplies withheld, this is the REAL Katrina disaster!
+AKC judge-delegate reports the REAL Katrina disaster is HSUS not releasing dogs to rescue groups, animals sent to kill shelters, donated crates and supplies withheld...

-On-scene report by Diane Albers, AKC Delegate, President Florida Association Of Kennel Clubs, Member Fla.
+Click if you missed the first August Katrina Report by Diane Albers, AKC Delegate, President Florida Association Of Kennel Clubs, Member Fla.
 State Agriculture Response Team, Disaster Animal Rescue Team, and friend to all dogs and those who love them.
-Diane J. Albers Passed Away December 2008, in her sleep, watching TV with a dog in her lap.

 “HSUS is making things worse by totally not cooperating.
 Rescue groups going in to the New Orleans area are being told the animals are all dead.
 Yet, under the trees, not even a tent for shade, on a little piece of high ground in a state park picnic area, we found a group who had been rescuing dogs that managed to swim and drag themselves in from the water.
 A lot of them had collars and tags that said New Orleans.
 They are being held there for the owners.
 Those that were owner surrendered were taken out and taken care of and we’ve been going back and forth looking for groups like that ever since.”

-"They were also many different breeds mixed in with dogs identified as Pit Bulls, dogs that obviously were not pit bulls, but those people just don’t know the difference, there was even a purebred Bulldog bitch in that pen.
+"There were also many different breeds mixed in with dogs identified as Pit Bulls, dogs that obviously were not pit bulls but those people just don’t know the difference.
+There was even a purebred Bulldog bitch in that pen.

 So she was reporting to you right from the scene by phone as she went around?